-Scribbled on the mantelpiece in the art-studio, in the cabin which will be our home for the year, are the words VAR TROGEN, BRYT RUTINEN.
+Scribbled on the mantelpiece in the art-studio, in the cabin which became our home for a year (2018-2019), are the words VAR TROGEN, BRYT RUTINEN.
 A literal translation from Swedish would read something like BE FAITHFUL, BREAK THE ROUTINE.
-Scrawled in charcoal long ago by Isak’s grandfather, this aphorism calls out to us, a reminder that being faithful to our lived experience may at times require that we break our routines.
+Scrawled in charcoal long ago by Isak’s grandfather, this aphorism called out to us, a reminder that being faithful to our lived experience may at times require that we break our routines.
 What that means will differ entirely from person to person.
-For us it has meant to heed the call of the mountain as it beckons: to the tree line.
+For us it meant to heed the call of the mountain as it beckoned: to the tree line.

-As we come into this new but familiar terrain, we are curious about many things.
-What happens if our to-do lists contain more wood-chopping and less emailing?
-What shifts might occur if we are outside every day, at the mercy of the mountain’s weather, seasons and moods?
-We ‘re not sure.
-But we feel fortunate to have this opportunity; getting to know this place, its seasons, whims, creatures and people, and gathering friends and friends-to-be in this land of birch and heather.
+As we came into this new but familiar terrain, we were curious about many things.
+What would happen if our to-do lists contained more wood-chopping and less emailing?
+What shifts would occur if we were outside every day, at the mercy of the mountain’s weather, seasons and moods?
+We feel fortunate to have had this opportunity; to get to know this place, its seasons, whims, creatures and people, and gathered friends and friends-to-be in this land of birch and heather.

 Ingrid and Isak